Spring 2019: A memorial bench placed along walking path

 One of the last pieces of the puzzle was installing birdhouses around their one-third mile walking path that circles their neighborhood.
 They solicited help from Audubon Rockies to help determine which bird species are present, how to attract various species of birds and help with installation of bird houses.

-In mid-September, Jamie Weiss, Habitat Hero Coordinator of Audubon Rockies joined 9 volunteer (take out the word and) homeowners at Springs of Mariana neighborhood to set out on the mission of installing 9 bird houses.
+In mid-September, Jamie Weiss, Habitat Hero Coordinator of Audubon Rockies joined 9 volunteer homeowners at the Springs of Mariana neighborhood to set out on the mission of installing 9 bird houses.
 Once our site selection was determined based off the lifestyle habits of birds, we got to digging poles and setting them in Quickrete©.

 Seven bird houses were designed in attracting House Wrens, a small gregarious bird that likes shrubby areas and forages on insects.
 These birds are great attracting in nest boxes as they will build anywhere, and will even compete with other birds for houses by destroying their eggs.
 These bird houses were mounted on 6ft poles and their small size of 1 ¼ inch diameter hole opening makes them a perfect fit for wrens and excludes predators.
 These nest boxes might also attract different species, like Black-capped Chickadees or even Tree Swallows.